Shop Local: The Best Instant Coffee in Calgary

 When it comes to coffee, Rosso knows whatsup.
 What started as a single café, has won champion awards (Canadian Barista Championship, Canadian Coffee in Good Spirits Championship and the Canadian Latte Art Competition), and has since grown into a top notch roasting company with multiple locations across the city.

 Rosso offers a few instant coffees, including a decaf option.
-I tried the Basecamp line and I have to say that it’s personally my favourite.
+I tried the Basecamp line and I have to say that it’s personally my favourite of all instant coffees I’ve tried.
 It has a more bold coffee taste with notes of chocolate.
 Yum!

 You can pop into one of their cafés to get your hands on their instant brew, but it’s also available at Breathe Outdoors.
 Excuse me while I go make another cup.